Strappazzon/teleme7ry/.github/README.md

     - Make sure that System Restore is On otherwise the task will fail.
 - 2\. **Stop and delete telemetry services**
   - Telemetry services will be stopped and deleted.
 You can see the full list [here](https://github.com/Strappazzon/teleme7ry/wiki/Telemetry-Services).
-- 3\. **Delete telemetry tasks**
+- 3\. **Delete telemetry and nagware tasks**
-  - Telemetry tasks will be deleted.
+  - Telemetry and nagware tasks will be deleted.
 You can see the full list [here](https://github.com/Strappazzon/teleme7ry/wiki/Telemetry-Tasks).
 - 4\. **Block telemetry domains and IPs**
   - Teleme7ry rules will be merged with the hosts file.
 You can see all the rules [here](https://github.com/Strappazzon/teleme7ry/blob/master/rules.txt).
   - Duplicate lines inside the hosts file, if any, will be removed (due to limitations, this includes hosts entries that have nothing to do with telemetry).